alvinmonir411/javascript-Provlem-Solving/readme.md

+# JavaScript Beginner Challenges

+This repository contains solutions to 10 JavaScript beginner problems.
+All solutions are implemented using **plain JavaScript** with loops, conditionals, array methods, and string methods where necessary.

+---

-Problem 1: Reverse a String
+## Problem 1: Reverse a String

 Write a function that takes a string and returns it reversed.

 Example: